-This blog post intends to cover the most used and common types of cyber attacks that are important to consider while developing the product or using the internet to secure the organisation’s internal environment and user security and privacy.
+This blog post intends to cover the most used and different types of cyber attacks that are important to consider while developing the product or using the internet to secure the organisation’s internal environment and user security and privacy.

 What is a cyber attack?

-Depending upon the goal of cyber criminals, a cyber attack can either altogether disable the target computer/network or access the system/network’s access and privileges.
+Depending upon the goal of cybercriminals, a cyber attack can either altogether disable the target computer/network or access the system/network’s access and privileges.
 Sometimes attackers launch the seizure to monitor or spy over the targeted network.

-Cyber security professionals and white-hat hackers also carry cyber attacks to measure security control and identify vulnerabilities and gaps to enhance the organisation’s defensive capabilities and resiliency.
+Cybersecurity professionals and white-hat hackers also carry cyber attacks to measure security control and identify vulnerabilities and gaps to enhance the organisation’s defensive capabilities and resiliency.
 Such exercises are known as red teaming or penetration testing assessments.

 Cybercriminals use various methods to launch attacks in which malware, web attacks, social engineering, Man in the middle (MITM), Denial of Service (DoS) are the most common types.